indexss/Backseat/README.md

 When running Docker Desktop on MacOS Big Sur or later, consider enabling experimental `Use the new Virtualization framework` for better processing performance ([disk access performance is worse](https://github.com/docker/roadmap/issues/7)).

-For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.
+For more information refer to [Using Docker and Docker-Compose][using docker and docker-compose], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

 ## Continuous Integration (optional)

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
-Consult the [Setting up Continuous Integration][] page for more information.
+Consult the [Setting up Continuous Integration][setting up continuous integration] page for more information.

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 7.9.4 archive]: https://www.jhipster.tech/documentation-archive/v7.9.4